Stefix4/Turn-base-Game/README.md

 - Useful debug commands:
   - `make -n` (show commands without running)
   - `make clean && make V=1` or run the g++ link command shown by `make -n` directly to capture full error output
+  - `make check-raylib` — checks for a system `raylib` via pkg-config, or inspects `lib/` and warns if the bundled `libraylib` appears to be a Windows/MinGW build; useful to diagnose link failures on Linux
+  - To build using the system-installed raylib instead of the bundled library, run: `make USE_SYSTEM_RAYLIB=1` (recommended to run `make check-raylib` first)

 ## Windows checklist 🪟